MP Estate Planning UK

 What paperwork should trustees issue when distributions are made?

-How are inheritance events handled for discretionary arrangements?
+How are Inheritance Tax events handled for discretionary trusts?

 How can trustees stay compliant all year?